pantheon-systems/documentation/source/content/guides/sftp/03-sftp-development.md

 ## SFTP Mode

-You can switch between SFTP and Git modes in Dev environment.
+You can switch between SFTP and Git modes in your Dev environment.
 This prevents you from accidentally overwriting changes from a different source.

 SFTP mode has a comment box above the commit log.
-The Dashboard automatically tracks your pending changes as you make changes to the codebase.
-You can then commit your changes to version control when you are happy with the results without having to ever use Git directly.
+The Dashboard automatically tracks your pending changes as you make updates to the codebase.
+You can then commit your changes to version control when you are happy with the results without having to use Git directly.

 ### Enable SFTP Mode